Carousel is closed for the season. Look for operating hours starting in March 2017

 In early 1999, the Brenham Noon Lions Club, in conjunction with the City's plans to renovate Fireman's Park, removed much of the dirt under the carousel and installed a brick paved floor which compliments the décor of the park and makes it much easier to maintain the carousel and the building.
 At the same time, the controls which start and stop the carousel were moved outside the perimeter of the carousel to make operation a much easier task.

 In 2005, the City closed the carousel because of damage to the horses and two years later began a restoration project of the carousel as part of improvements to Fireman's Park.
-Donations from private individuals and funding through the Hotel Occupancy Tax Board and Brenham Community Development Corporation allowed the horses and their home to be totally restored.
-The carousel was re-opened in May, 2008 and is once again making memories.
+Another fundraising effort named "Rally Round the Carousel" helped raise funds for additional work on the Carousel.
+Donations from private individuals and funding through the Brenham Community Development Corporation allowed the horses and their home to be totally restored.
+The carousel was re-opened in May 2008 and is once again making memories.